Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/item-types.md

 :::tip

-Here is a video example of how to extract an account address: JASPER VIDEO
+Here is a [video example](https://youtu.be/QYUromXZ9sQ) of how to extract an account address

 :::